A good mat can reduce noise, protect your flooring, & even extend the life of your cardio machine.

 Cost – avoid going for the lowest price

-The treadmill mats mentioned in this article range in price from under 50 bucks to over $150, depending on how big a mat you need.
+The treadmill mats mentioned in this article range in price from well under 50 bucks to over $150, depending on how big a mat you need.

 There are cheaper treadmill mats out there than these, but I don’t recommend any of them.